San Gabriel Valley: Demographics and ethnic diversity

-Montebello is home to the oldest Armenian community in Los Angeles County and home to Holy Cross Armenian Apostolic Cathedral, which was the only Armenian cathedral in California until Saint Leon Cathedral was built in Burbank in 2012.
+Montebello is home to the oldest Armenian community in Los Angeles County.
+It contains Holy Cross Armenian Apostolic Cathedral, which was the only Armenian cathedral in California until Saint Leon Cathedral was built in Burbank in 2012.
 The Armenian Martyrs Monument at Bicknell Park commemorating the victims of the Armenian Genocide by the Ottoman Turks is the largest monument of the genocide found on public property in the world.
 The Armenian community of Pasadena has its roots in the 1890s.
 The Pashgian Bros.
 Oriental Rugs and Fine Carpets was established in 1889.

-Hispanics, predominately Mexican Americans, are concentrated in Alhambra, Baldwin Park, City of Industry, El Monte, Hacienda Heights, La Puente, Montebello, Rosemead, San Gabriel, South El Monte, West Covina, Covina, Pomona, and Whittier, with significant populations in Pasadena and South Pasadena.
+Hispanic residents, predominately Mexican Americans, are concentrated in Alhambra, Baldwin Park, City of Industry, El Monte, Hacienda Heights, La Puente, Montebello, Rosemead, San Gabriel, South El Monte, West Covina, Covina, Pomona, and Whittier, with significant populations in Pasadena and South Pasadena.

-Asian American influx
+Asian-American population

-The San Gabriel Valley has the largest concentration of Asian American communities in the United States.
+The San Gabriel Valley has the largest concentration of East Asian American communities in the United States, located primarily in the southwestern part of the San Gabriel Valley.
 Eight of the ten cities in the United States with the largest proportion of Chinese Americans are located in the San Gabriel Valley.
-The cities and communities of Monterey Park, Walnut, Alhambra, San Gabriel, San Marino, Rowland Heights, Hacienda Heights, Diamond Bar, and Arcadia form a large Asian American community.
+The cities and communities of Monterey Park, Walnut, Alhambra, San Gabriel, San Marino, Rowland Heights, Hacienda Heights, Diamond Bar, and Arcadia form a large Asian-American community.